maesoser/route_lookup/readme.md

 If the 16th bit is 0 it means that the data of mtable is the interface.
 It returns the interface.
 If the 16th bit is 1 it means that the data of mtable is the index to stable.
 It returns the content of stable.

-## Under which circumstances your algorithm performs better than the linear search algorithm?
+## Under which circumstances this algorithm performs better than the linear search algorithm?

 In any circumstance because linear Search is an algorithm that always make more than one access to DRAM in order to return an interface.
 Nevertheless our algorithm beats the Linear Search algorithm even more when the routing table is a complex one (as we can see in the second simulation performed on a Pentium M) because in these situations Linear Search has to perform more access to memory while our multibit-Trie algorithm continues performing the same table accesses (1-2)